Prometheus-X-association/edge-translators/docs/design-document.md

 ### Features/main functionalities

-* Includes PTX Connectors for data exchange
+* Includes Prometheus-X Data Connector (PDC) for data exchange
 * Translates data from different json input data to pivotal ontology and terminology
-* Provides an Edge Translator for data transformation
 * Complies with W3C, European, and HRopen standards.
-Provides Json-ld as output
+* Provides Json-ld as output
 * Exports and shares interoperable data
 * Is integrated with the Frameworks Repository to provide accessible terms definition to data-consumer
 * Is integrated with the Onto-Terminology UI for data mapping validation
-* Is integrated with the Past Mappings validation UI for AI training and improvement
+* Is integrated with the Past Matching validation UI for AI training and improvement

 ### Technical usage scenarios

-* Translation of data for interoperability between different systems and applications
+* Translation of data to ensure interoperability between different systems and applications
 * Facilitation of data exchange within the community by providing a common data model
 * Provision of documentation and APIs for understanding and manipulating RDFS data models
 * Allow data-consumer to implement one data-model integration and be able to connect to multiple data-sources.